-Sometimes, regardless of how much exercise we do, our abdomen becomes flabby – whether this is due to pregnancies or previous weight loss.
-This excess fat causes low self-esteem and can be embarrassing for some people.
-Abdominoplasty helps to eliminate this problem, removing loose excess skin and firming muscles to improve the shape of your abdomen.
-Ultimately, abdominoplasty (or tummy tuck) is a cosmetic surgery procedure that removes slack and loose abdominal skin and stretch marks, resulting in a firmer and flatter stomach.*
+Sometimes, regardless of how much exercise you do, your abdomen becomes flabby.
+It might be down to pregnancy or previous weight loss but whatever the cause, this excess fat causes low self-esteem and can be embarrassing.
+Abdominoplasty helps eliminate the problem, removing loose excess skin and firming the muscles to improve the shape of your abdomen.

-Depending on the amount of excess skin and fat to be removed, it may be possible to have a mini tummy tuck, where only the excess skin is removed, resulting in a shorter, inconspicuous scar – this will be determined at the initial consultation.* In some circumstances it is possible to combine a tummy tuck with liposuction on the waistline (flanks) to give a more defined and contoured shape.* Again this will be discussed during your initial consultation.
+Depending on the amount of excess skin and fat we need to remove, it is sometimes possible to have a mini tummy tuck, where only the excess skin is removed.
+The result is a shorter, inconspicuous scar.
+We will talk you through the choices at your initial consultation.

 Abdominoplasty is a suitable procedure for someone who is close to their ideal weight and who has loose skin and stretch marks, perhaps following childbirth or after a dramatic loss in weight.
 A tummy tuck is not suitable for someone who is grossly overweight.

-Surgery is performed under general anaesthetist and involves one to two nights in hospital, allowing for specialists to monitor and support during the postoperative phase.
+Abdominoplasty is performed under general anaesthetic.
+It involves one or two nights in hospital, where a specialists will monitor and support you through the postoperative phase.

-The operation lasts two to three hours, during which the surgeon removes excess skin and fat.* You will be left with a scar from hip to hip which runs across the pubic bone and can be hidden by underwear.* This however usually fades over time.
-In addition the navel may be repositioned to give a more youthful belly button.
+The operation lasts two to three hours, during which the surgeon removes excess skin and fat.
+You will be left with a scar from hip to hip, which runs across the pubic bone, hidden by your underwear.
+It usually fades right back with time.
+You might also want your belly button repositioned at the same time, for a more youthful look.

-It may also be necessary to repair the abdominal muscle if it has been damaged by multiple childbirths.*
+We might also need to repair the abdominal muscle if it has been damaged by multiple childbirths.